Police In Hong Kong Fire Tear Gas As Demonstrators Rally In Response To Attack

 As the day wore on, the Hong Kong government warned people to leave Yuen Long, saying that some protesters were hurling bricks, carrying iron poles and blocking roads with fences.

-The Hong Kong Police Force said officers would disperse demonstrators from Yuen Long, but that protesters remained at the train station.
+The Hong Kong Police Force said that officers would disperse demonstrators from Yuen Long, but that protesters remained at the train station.
 They said a maximum penalty of five years in prison could be imposed.

 Washington Post reporter Shibani Mahtani told NPR that both protesters and police appeared to be digging in, with people "basically pulling up bricks from the sidewalk" and arming themselves with iron rods and makeshift shields from wood found nearby.

-Mahtani said children and elderly people participated in the rally, but that protesters were predominantly young and appeared ready to "suit up" and "start essentially building weapons."
+Mahtani said that children and elderly people participated in the rally, but that protesters were predominantly young and appeared ready to "suit up" and "start essentially building weapons."

 One of the protest organizer's, Max Chung, told Radio Television Hong Kong that he was "not concerned about my safety, but of course I am concerned about everyone else's safety."